Filter pairs and natural extensions of logics

 \begin{Lem} An arbitrary intersection of filters is a filter again.
-In particular $\Fi{l}{A}$ is a complete lattice. \end{Lem} \begin{proof} That filters are closed under intersection is immediate from the definition.
-Thus the subset $\Fi{l}{A} \subseteq \wp(A)$ has arbitrary infima and hence is a complete lattice. \end{proof}
+In particular $\Fi{l}{A}$ is a complete lattice. \end{Lem} \begin{prooof} That filters are closed under intersection is immediate from the definition.
+Thus the subset $\Fi{l}{A} \subseteq \wp(A)$ has arbitrary infima and hence is a complete lattice. \end{prooof}

-\begin{Lem} The inclusion $i_A \colon \Fi{l}{A} \hookrightarrow \wp(A)$ preserves arbitrary infima and $\kappa$-directed suprema. \end{Lem} \begin{proof} The statement about infima is Lemma \ref{intersectionOfFilters}.
+\begin{Lem} The inclusion $i_A \colon \Fi{l}{A} \hookrightarrow \wp(A)$ preserves arbitrary infima and $\kappa$-directed suprema. \end{Lem} \begin{prooof} The statement about infima is Lemma \ref{intersectionOfFilters}.
 For the statement about suprema we need to show that a $\kappa$-directed union of filters is a filter.